TCU wins 34-18 over Texas Tech to end 5-game skid at home

+FORT WORTH, Texas (AP) — Max Duggan and TCU went to the ground when they weren’t able to do much through the air against Texas Tech.

-FORT WORTH, Texas (AP) — TCU quarterback Max Duggan ran for 154 yards and three touchdowns on a day when he threw for only 73 yards, and the Horned Frogs snapped a five-game home losing streak with a 34-18 win over Texas Tech on Saturday.
+Duggan ran for 154 yards and three touchdowns, including a game-clinching 81-yarder late as the Horned Frogs snapped a five-game home losing streak with a 34-18 win Saturday.

+“They were not going to let us throw the ball very well, and so we had to be able to run it.
+So we took what they gave us,” TCU coach Gary Patterson said.
+“We did enough to win.”

-Duggan, who finished 11-of-23 passing with an interception, had a 3-yard keeper for a score in the first half.
-He sprinted 48 yards for a touchdown in the final minute of the third quarter, then had a game-clinching 81-yard TD on his 19th and final carry with 1:42 left.
+Duggan, who finished 11-of-23 passing for 73 yards with an interception, had a 3-yard keeper for a score in the first half.
+He sprinted 48 yards for a touchdown in the final minute of the third quarter, then had the 81-yarder on his 19th and final carry with 1:42 left.

+“When a quarterback outruns the secondary, you know you have a guy that’s very athletic,” Patterson said.

+“I wasn’t throwing the ball great, and I need to be better on that,” Duggan said.
+“But, you know, the O-line receivers, everybody, stepped up being able to run the ball and being able to attack them that way.”

-The Horned Frogs (3-3, 3-3 Big 12) hadn’t won at home since beating Texas on Oct.
+The Frogs (3-3, 3-3 Big 12) hadn’t won at home since beating Texas on Oct.
 26, 2019, and had lost their first three games at Amon G. Carter Stadium this season.
 The win also snapped a five-game streak in the series against Texas Tech (2-5, 1-5) in which the visiting team had won each time.

+“Those long runs were back-breakers,” Tech coach Matt Wells said.
+“I thought we’d actually done a good job of kind of containing Max.
+Max is probably the fastest quarterback in the league.”

 After TCU’s opening drive started at the Tech 33, Duggan’s deep pass on the first play was intercepted in the end zone by Zech McPhearson.
 That ended Duggan’s streak of 127 consecutive passes without a pick.

-Duggan’s 3-yard TD put the Frogs up 10-0 with 10:32 left in the second quarter, when Texas Tech still had minus-6 yards total offense and Colombi had already been sacked four times.
+Duggan’s 3-yard TD put the Frogs up 10-0 with 10:32 left in the second quarter, when Texas Tech still had minus-6 yards total offense.

-Trey Wolff kicked a 40-yard field goal on the final play of the first half, Tech’s first made field goal this season.
-But he was wide left on a 37-yard attempt with 2:44 left in the game.

 THE TAKEAWAY